Moduli problems for operadic algebras: From FMPs to algebras

 In particular, if $\MC$ admits an inverse, then this inverse will necessarily send a formal moduli $F$ to $T(F)$, endowed with a $\mf{D}(\PP)$-algebra structure.
 To see that $\MC$ indeed does admit an inverse, let us recall the following terminology \cite[Definition 2.15]{calaque2018formal}.
 The class of \emph{good} $\mf{D}(\PP)$-algebras is the smallest class of algebras such that: \begin{enumerate} \item It contains the free algebras $\Free\big(\trivop{c}{n}\big)$ for $n\leq 0$. \item For any pushout square

-where $\mf{g}$ is good and $n\leq -1$, $\mf{h}$ is good as well. \end{enumerate} By condition \ref{it:axiomA}, the functor $\mf{D}$ restricts to a fully faithful embedding of the $\infty$-category of small $\PP$-algebras into $\Alg_{\mf{D}}^{\op}$.
+where $\mf{g}$ is good and $n\leq -1$, $\mf{h}$ is good as well. \end{enumerate} By condition \ref{it:axiomA}, the functor $\mf{D}$ restricts to a fully faithful embedding of the $\infty$-category of Artin $\PP$-algebras into $\Alg_{\mf{D}}^{\op}$.
 By conditions \ref{it:axiomB} and \ref{it:axiomC}, the essential image of this embedding is (the opposite of) a full subcategory of $\Alg_{\mf{D}(\PP)}$ which satisfies conditions \ref{it:good1} and \ref{it:good2}.
 In particular, it contains the good $\mf{D}(\PP)$-algebras.
-But then the image of the good $\mf{D}(\PP)$-algebras under $\mf{D}'$ is a full subcategory of the small $\PP$-algebras that satisfies the conditions of Definition \ref{def:smallalgebra}.
-Since the small algebras were the smallest subcategory with these properties, we conclude that $\mf{D}$ and $\mf{D}'$ induce an equivalence
+But then the image of the good $\mf{D}(\PP)$-algebras under $\mf{D}'$ is a full subcategory of the Artin $\PP$-algebras that satisfies the conditions of Definition \ref{def:smallalgebra}.
+Since the Artin algebras were the smallest subcategory with these properties, we conclude that $\mf{D}$ and $\mf{D}'$ induce an equivalence

 It will now follow from \cite[Theorem 1.3.12]{DAGX} that the functor $\MC$ is an equivalence.
 Indeed, the conditions of \cite[Definition 1.3.1]{DAGX} hold precisely because $\mf{D}$ restricts to the equivalence \eqref{diag:equivsmallgood}.
-The remaining condition \cite[Definition 1.3.5]{DAGX} asserts that the functor
+The remaining condition \cite[Definition 1.3.9]{DAGX} asserts that the functor

 preserves sifted colimits.
 But it follows from \eqref{eq:T=g} that this functor is naturally equivalent to the composite

 Forgetting the structure of an algebra over an operad always preserves sifted homotopy colimits \cite[Appendix A]{HarpazNuitenPrasma} and the second functor preserves all colimits (see Remark \ref{rem:modulestospectra}). \end{proof}